 Bell is known as the stunt double for Uma Thurman in Kill Bill volumes one and two.
 Although Thurman plays a woman with super powers in the Ivan Reitman film My Super Ex-Girlfriend she prefers Zoë Bell to perform her back breaking stunts.
 Bell also appears as a six horse riding kiwi in Tarantino’s western The Hateful Eight.

-3) Not all Grindhouse trailers were fake
+3) Not all Grindhouse Trailers Were Equally Fake

 As mentioned in the brief introduction to this article, Grindhouse consists of two feature films and several fake trailers by different directors.
 Although these trailers promote fictional films, two movies were later on produced based on these trailers.